alanwjunior/RouteOptimizer/README.md

 # Route Optimizer
-This project consist in an implementation of Dijkstra alghorithm to calculate the best route in a graph.
+This project consists in an implementation of Dijkstra alghorithm to calculate the best route in a graph.
 There are two interfaces to run the alghoritm: Console and Web API.
 The project was developed in .Net Core 3.1 and use CsvHelper to handle CSV read/write.

 ## REST API (Web API)